MicrosoftDocs/azure-docs/articles/storage/storage-manage-access-to-resources.md

 * [Azure portal](https://portal.azure.com)
 * [Azure PowerShell](storage-powershell-guide-full.md#how-to-manage-azure-blobs)
 * [Azure CLI 2.0](storage-azure-cli.md#create-and-manage-blobs)
-* Programmatically, by using one of the storage client libraries or REST API
+* Programmatically, by using one of the storage client libraries or the REST API

 ### Set container permissions in the Azure portal
 To set container permissions in the [Azure portal](https://portal.azure.com), follow these steps: